Updated 2.0 Version

 Sewn-through baffles keep the duck down in place and minimize cold spots.

 Recently REI put out a Co-op 650 down jacket with a hood at less than half the price as most of the competition.

 The Down 650 tips our scales at a respectable 11.5 ounces for a size large.
 Not bad for the budget option, but keep in mind that this jacket doesn't have a hood, and it isn't very warm.

 This jacket is impressively lightweight for a budget option.

 DWR treatments are a make-or-break factor when it comes to water resistance; fortunately, this jacket fares well in light precip thanks to its treated DWR ripstop nylon fabric.

 Other factors that make a down jacket more water-resistant are the thickness of its shell material, and whether or not the down itself has a hydrophobic treatment.
 The Down 650 does not have a shell but doesn't soak through as quickly as one which lacks a DWR treatment.

 Without a DWR treatment, this jacket would soak through immediately.
 Fortunately, it has one.

 Compared to higher performing models, the Down 650 has a boxy fit, especially in the arms and shoulders.
 Predictably, our smaller, scrawnier testers didn't like what they feel is superfluous fabric, while bigger guys enjoyed the increased mobility.

-We find the best fit in a lightweight down jacket give you plenty of mobility while being sleek enough to fit underneath a hardshell or an even bigger insulating layer, a la the Editors' Choice Award-winning The North Face Summit L3 Down Hoody.
+We find the best fit in a lightweight down jacket gives you plenty of mobility while being sleek enough to fit underneath a hardshell or an even bigger insulating layer.

 Smaller testers feel this jacket has a boxy fit.